Adding gig work to your CV can play to your creativity and strengths

-Just because you're self-employed, it doesn't mean you can't add this valuable experience to your CV.
-Whether your freelance work is your primary job or a side gig, it deserves to be documented on your CV, not only because it's a fundamental component of your employment history, but also because it plays to your strengths.
+Just because you're self-employed, it doesn't mean that you can't add this valuable experience to your CV.
+Whether your freelance work is your primary job or a side gig, it deserves to be documented on your CV - not only because it's a fundamental component of your employment history, but also because it plays to your strengths.

-Understandably, it can seem a little tricky adding this type of work to your CV because it's somewhat untraditional.
-But CVs are relatively flexible in structure and formatting; they can be tweaked and tailored to display your winning traits in the best possible way and impress a prospective employer.
+Understandably, it can seem a little tricky adding self-employed work to your CV, because it's somewhat untraditional.
+But CVs are relatively flexible in structure and formatting; they can be tweaked and tailored to display your winning traits in the best possible way to impress a prospective employer.

-Identify the best way to structure your CV
+Identify the best way to structure your self-employed CV

-If you've swapped your nine-to-five for a full-time freelancing gig, it might be best to weave your self-employment into your employment history section.
+If you've swapped your nine-to-five for a full-time freelancing gig, it might be best to weave your self-employment into your Employment History section, like a freelance CV.
 Essentially, you would be presenting your self-employment as another role that sits neatly in your timeline of past positions.

 Assign yourself a job title that's related to your work

-It's perfectly fine if you want to give yourself the title of 'Freelancer'.
-However, I'd advise using your job title more to your advantage; you have the power to craft a title that is descriptive and immediately tells a prospective employer exactly what you do.
+It's perfectly fine if you want to give yourself the title of "Self-Employed" or "Freelancer."
+However, I'd advise using your creative job title more to your advantage; you have the power to craft a title that is descriptive and immediately tells a prospective employer exactly what you do.

 Ensure that your job title reflects the nature of your work.
-Try combining either of the terms 'freelancer', 'consultant' or 'contractor' with an adjective that summarises your industry, role or niche.
-For example: 'Freelance Writer and Editor' or 'SEO Consultant'.
+Try combining any of the terms "freelancer," "consultant," or "contractor" with an adjective that summarises your industry, role or niche.
+For example: "Freelance Writer and Editor" or "SEO Consultant."

 Include a company name if appropriate

-If you are a full-time freelancer, you may have set up a limited company.
-If this is the case, document this on your CV.
-However, if the company is just your name, you may want to expand on it with some descriptive language so the potential employer gets a feel for the industry you work in.
+If you're a full-time freelancer, you may have set up a limited company.
+If this is the case, document it on your CV.
+However, if the company is just your name, you may want to expand on it with some descriptive language so that the potential employers get a feel for the industry you work in and even your work experience.

 Outline the nature of your work and services